 Dehorning cattle is costly

-Markers for hornless cattle
+DNA-based test for hornless cattle

+Back in 2010 the first generation of a DNA-based Polled Gene marker test became available to the industry.
+It was based on technology called microsatellites.
 The DNA marker proved successful in research trials conducted across Australia by the Co-operative Research Centre for Beef Genetic Technologies (Beef CRC), CSIRO, and Meat & Livestock Australia (MLA), in collaboration with the Animal Genetics and Breeding Unit (a joint unit of Industry & Investment New South Wales and the University of New England).

 A test to breed hornless cattle